Nox-0/h-companyFrontendTest/README.md

-Hello, this is Danila Bublik's Frontend Developer Test for Halter NZ
+Hello, this is Danila Bublik's Frontend Developer Test for [h-company] NZ

 There are probably a few ways to run this app but I only know how to do it with Expo.